 As we age, our skin undergoes various changes, including a decrease in collagen production and the appearance of fine lines and wrinkles.

 The optimal age to start using retinol varies, but most experts recommend introducing retinol in the late twenties to early thirties.
-This is when early signs of aging begin to emerge, and retinol can help address and prevent further damage effectively.
+This is when early signs of aging begin to come out, and retinol can help address and prevent further damage effectively.

 2. Skin Type